Thai Community Development Center: Voter education and registration

-Thai CDC engages in voter education and registration in order to raise community consciousness about the importance of voting and civic engagement, and increase voter participation.
+Thai CDC engages in voter education and registration in order to raise community consciousness about the importance of voting and civic engagement and increase voter participation.

 CHOICE neighborhood planning initiative

 In partnership with the Youth Policy Institute, Thai CDC engages community stakeholders in the planning process to revitalize the Hollywood neighborhood.

 Human rights advocacy

 Slavery Eradication and Rights Initiative Project (SERI)

 Thai CDC started the Slavery Eradication and Rights Initiative, SERI ('freedom' in Thai), to raise awareness of human trafficking and modern-day slavery in the US and to gain redress and restitution to trafficked Thai victims.
 The first case of modern-day slavery in the US was discovered after a raid by federal and state authorities, Thai CDC, and law enforcement in El Monte, California in 1995.
 The case is known as the El Monte Thai Garment Slavery Case.

-Since that case, Thai CDC has worked on six more cases involving over 400 Thai victims trafficked for garment work, domestic work, sexual exploitation, welding, and agriculture.
+Since that case, the Thai CDC has worked on six more cases involving over 400 Thai victims trafficked for garment work, domestic work, sexual exploitation, welding, and agriculture.
 Thai CDC's services extend to members of their families, who must be resettled, culturally oriented, and shepherded through a complex web of systems to help them achieve full integration in a new country upon reunification, thereby increasing the number of victims being served by Thai CDC to over 2,000.